 The United Kingdom's Financial Conduct Authority announced the intent to phase out LIBOR over the next couple of years.
 While LIBOR will no longer be used to price new loans starting in 2022, the index will formally exist until at least 2023.
 The United States has identified the Secured Overnight Financing Rate ("SOFR") as the suggested replacement for LIBOR and that the phase-out from LIBOR to SOFR will be June 30, 2023.
 Further, our Credit Agreement has replacement rate language in place that will provide for transition to the new SOFR benchmark.
-The utilization of SOFR may produce higher rates than those at would have been in perations and cash flow
+The utilization of SOFR may produce higher rates than those that would have been in effect prior to any LIBOR phase-out which could negatively impact our interest expense, results of operations and cash flow.